Oil drop experiment: Background

 The elementary charge e is one of the fundamental physical constants and thus the accuracy of the value is of great importance.
 In 1923, Millikan won the Nobel Prize in physics, in part because of this experiment.

-Aside from the measurement, the beauty of the oil drop experiment is that it is a simple, elegant hands-on demonstration that charge is quantized.
 Thomas Edison, who had previously thought of charge as a continuous variable, became convinced after working with Millikan and Fletcher's apparatus.
 This experiment has since been repeated by generations of physics students, although it is rather expensive and difficult to conduct properly.

-In the last two decades, several computer-automated experiments have been conducted to search for isolated fractionally charged particles.
-As of 2015, no evidence for fractional charge particles has been found after measuring over 100 million drops.
+From 1995 to 2007, several computer-automated experiments have been conducted at SLAC to search for isolated fractionally charged particles, however, no evidence for fractional charge particles has been found after measuring over 100 million drops.

 Experimental procedure

 Apparatus

 Millikan's and Fletcher's apparatus incorporated a parallel pair of horizontal metal plates.
 By applying a potential difference across the plates, a uniform electric field was created in the space between them.
 A ring of insulating material was used to hold the plates apart.
 Four holes were cut into the ring, three for illumination by a bright light, and another to allow viewing through a microscope.

 A fine mist of oil droplets was sprayed into a chamber above the plates.
 The oil was of a type usually used in vacuum apparatus and was chosen because it had an extremely low vapour pressure.
 Ordinary oils would evaporate under the heat of the light source causing the mass of the oil drop to change over the course of the experiment.
 Some oil drops became electrically charged through friction with the nozzle as they were sprayed.
-Alternatively, charging could be brought about by including an ionising radiation source (such as an X-ray tube).
+Alternatively, charging could be brought about by including an ionizing radiation source (such as an X-ray tube).

 The droplets entered the space between the plates and, because they were charged, could be made to rise and fall by changing the voltage across the plates.